 Here's a sample of our volunteer opportunities:VIEW AS

 Sea Mercy was developed to deliver free critical care, disaster relief, and economic development programs for thousands of "at risk" remote islanders in the South Pacific.
-Sea Mercy's simple vision and mission is to "stand in the gap" with volunteer vessels, trained volunteers, support equipment, and critical care services until island nations can develop their "outer island" health care infrastructure.
+Sea Mercy's simple vision and mission is to "stand in the gap" with volunteer vessels, trained volunteers, support equipment, and critical care services until island nations can develop their "outer island" infrastructure.

 Sea Mercy operates a fleet Floating Health Care Clinic (FHCC) staffed by US based health care volunteers serving the 1,000's of neglected remote islands of the South Pacific.
 The FHCC is a modified sailing catamaran that carries doctors, dentists, optometrist, nurses and the necessary medical supplies to these remote islands in order to deliver free services where there are no health care services available.
 Working directly with our island nation partner's local health care staff, our goal is to train them to eventually take over the FHCC operations.